-· We will continue to manage your pain and help you become more independent.
+- · We will continue to manage your pain and help you become more independent. - You will continue working on pain control and increasing your level of activity.

 Once all of your therapy goals are met, your pain is controlled and you have no other medical needs, you will be discharged from the hospital to go home.
 This could be as early as the afternoon of the day after your surgery.
-Some patients can even go home on the day of surgery.
+Some patients even go home on th day of surgery.